elementor/elementor/docs/modules/tabs-v2/index.md

         >
         </element>
       ```
-        - for simple settings items, example:
+        - For simple settings items, example:
 	  ```html
 		 <element
 		 	'data-binding-type': 'content', 		 // Type of binding (to know how to behave).